Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Discussion and conclusions

-The model allows for a definition of (spatially varying) local spectrum $f_\ell(x)=\sigma_\ell^2(x)$.
-Specifically, $\sigma_\ell(x)$ is the spectral transform of $u(x,\rho)$ with respect to $\rho$.
-Another fundamental constraint imposed on the spatial model is formulated in spectral space as smoothness of $\sigma_\ell(x)$ with respect to $\ell$.
-This constraint means that there is no need for high spectral resolution in estimating $\sigma_\ell(x)$.
+Another fundamental constraint imposed on the spatial model is formulated in spectral space for {\em spectral functions} $\sigma_\ell(x)$ defined to be the spectral transform of $u(x,\rho)$ with respect to $\rho$.
+We require $\sigma_\ell(x)$ (or the {\em local spectra} $f_\ell(x) = \sigma^2_\ell(x)$) to be {\em smooth} functions of the wavenumber $\ell$.
+This constraint means that there is no need for high spectral resolution in estimating the spectral functions $\sigma_\ell(x)$.
 The relatively low spectral resolution allows for a higher resolution in physical space, thus permitting to capture spatial non-stationarity in the model estimator.
 Besides, smooth local spectra imply rapidly decaying spatial correlations.
-As a result, spurious long distance correlations are suppressed, which is important in data assimilation applications.
+As a result, spurious long distance correlations are suppressed (without additional ad-hoc devices like localization or tapering), which is important in data assimilation applications.

-In general, using a spatial model to regularize the analysis step in a high-dimensional ensemble filter is a way to incorporate the available problem-specific spatial information into the analysis.
-Theoretically, the constraints are part of the (hyper)prior model for $\sigma_\ell(x)$ used by the spatial-model estimator.
+The constraints are part of a (hyper)prior model for the model parameters.
 The list of constraints can be modified or extended.
 For example, we may know the typical degree of {\em roughness/smoothness} of the analyzed field (determined by the behavior of spatial correlations at small distances).
-With our spatial model, this knowledge can be encoded in a constraint on the rate of decay of the local spectra at large wavenumbers.
+With our spatial model, this knowledge can be encoded in a constraint on the rate of decay of the spectral functions $\sigma_\ell(x)$ at large wavenumbers.

+In general, using a spatial model to regularize the analysis step in a high-dimensional ensemble filter is a way to incorporate problem-specific spatial information into the analysis.
+This information may be available or can be acquired by a dedicated effort.

 Aiming at high-dimensional applications, we built a computationally efficient model estimator.
 Relying on the local stationarity and smooth-local-spectra constraints, the estimator employs spatial bandpass filters to extract aggregated local spectra from the input ensemble of random field realizations.
-The aggregated local spectra are disaggregated (deconvolved) by a neural Bayes estimator.
-Theoretically, we have shown that the bandpass filters can be specified in such a way that the resulting model estimator is consistent.
+The aggregated local spectra are then disaggregated (deconvolved) from sample variances of the filtered fields.
+With a linear disaggregation technique, we prove that the bandpass filters can be specified in such a way that the resulting model estimator is consistent.
+A more accurate nonlinear disaggregation method based on the use of a neural network is developed.